launchdarkly/terraform-provider-launchdarkly/website/docs/r/custom_role.html.markdown

 ## Argument Reference

 - `key` - (Required) The unique key that references the custom role.
+A change in this field will force the destruction of the existing resource and the creation of a new one.

 - `name` - (Required) The human-readable name for the custom role.